nkunayev/Expense-tracker/README.md

 # Expense-tracker
-Designed a user-friendly console interface for adding, viewing, and managing expenses.
+User-friendly console interface for adding, viewing, and managing expenses.

 ### Allows users to: